-- Manage, curate and acquire new Western Australian art for the Perth College Art Collection, further enriching the school environment.
+- Fund the acquisition of new Western Australian art for the Perth College Art Collection, further enriching the school environment.

 Artist in Residence Programme

 The Artist-in-Residence programme began in 2013, with the Art Committee sponsoring workshops for senior art students.
-In recent years the committee has arranged for artists to work with students from Kindergarten to Year 12, providing the girls with an avenue to develop their artistic practice.
+In recent years the committee has sponsored artists to work with students from Kindergarten to Year 12, providing the girls with an avenue to develop their artistic practice.

-In 2020, two artists were invited to teach the students their unique styles.
-Landscape artist, Tony Windberg showed the girls how to experiment with a range of techniques using paint and other materials such as earth pigments.
-Aboriginal artist Loretta Egan worked with the students during NAIDOC week to produce an aerial image of the School as it is orientated on Noongar land.
+In 2021, Mixed media Artist Harrison See worked with the students to show them a range techniques.
+In 2020 Aboriginal artist Loretta Egan worked with the students during NAIDOC week to produce an aerial image of the School as it is orientated on Noongar land.

-Other Artists-in-Residence who have provided the girls a diverse experience in previous years include Tanya Schultz (Pip and Pop sculpture), Michael Speechley (illustration), Michael O'Connell (graphic painting), Mark Tweedie (portraiture), Graham Hay (ceramic paper clay sculpture), Andy Quilty (paint and pen portraiture), Hayley Welsh (surreal painting on found objects), and Jarrad Martyn.
+Other Artists-in-Residence who have provided the girls a diverse experience in previous years include Tanya Schultz (Pip and Pop sculpture), Tony Windberg (Landscape Artist) Michael Speechley (illustration), Michael O'Connell (graphic painting), Mark Tweedie (portraiture), Graham Hay (ceramic paper clay sculpture), Andy Quilty (paint and pen portraiture), Hayley Welsh (surreal painting on found objects), and Jarrad Martyn.